-Shortlisted applicants will hear if they have been successful in making it to the audition stage between 25 and 29 January.
-Applicants who do not hear from the steering group by 5pm on Friday 29 January will not have been successful on this occasion.
+Longlisted applicants will hear if they have been successful in making it to the audition stage several weeks before the audition.
+If you are longlisted, please use this time to develop your idea into a talk lasting for up to 18 minutes absolute maximum.
+Applicants who do not hear from the steering group by Friday 24 June will not have been successful on this occasion.

-Applicants who are not successful in making the shortlist will be rejected for not meeting the criteria above, or on the following grounds:
+Applicants who are not successful in making the longlist will be rejected either for not meeting the criteria above, or on the following grounds:

-Duplication of theme (i.e. already covered by another speaker on the shortlist) and/or failure to adhere to the theme closely enough within the application.
+- Duplication of theme (i.e. already covered by another speaker on the shortlist)